Hi 👋 I'm Dakota.

 Create clarity out of chaos.

 Out of chaos often comes clarity.
-The phoenix rising from the ashes.
-A story as old as time.
-The truth is sometimes you have to create chaos in order to arrive at clarity.
+The truth is sometimes you have to create a little chaos in order to arrive at clarity.
+Keep your eye on the prize.

 Strong opinions, loosely held.

-I believe that while you should have strong opinions, you should also be open-minded when faced with new information.
-Revise and repeat.
-A balance of conviction and flexibility.
+I believe that while we should have strong opinions, but we should also be open-minded when faced with new information.
+Rinse and repeat.
+A delicate balance of conviction and flexibility.

-I understand that failing is a process of growing.
-It doesn't matter that you fall, it matters that you pick yourself back up, learn from it and keep going.
+Understand that failing is a process of growing.
+It doesn't matter that we fall, it matters that we pick ourselves back up, learn from it, and keep going.
 Growth can get messy.
+Embrace it.

 Stay curious.

-There is value in being curious.
-It's a fundamental trait that drives learning and personal growth.
-Having curiosity in a wide variety of areas leads to unexpected ideas and connecting dots that you may have missed otherwise.
+Curiosity is a fundamental trait that drives learning and personal growth.
+Having curiosity about the world around us leads to unexpected ideas and connecting dots that we may have missed otherwise.

 Zoom in.
 And out.

 It's equally important to look at the big picture as it is to focus on the details.
-Attention to details is important, but if you stay zoomed in for too long, you can get lost in the sauce and lose sight of the overall vision.
+Attention to details is important, but if we stay zoomed in for too long, we can get lost in the sauce and lose sight of the overall vision.

 Under promise and over deliver.